phruederi/MPIPZ_SPP_workshop/ReadQualityAssessment.md

 ## 0. Prior to the Quality Check...

-In this session we will work on a small set of single-end reads.
+In this session we will work on a small set of paired-end reads.
 Create a new folder in your home directory and copy this set of reads in it.
 Use the following command lines:

 ```
 mkdir ~/QC_session
 cd ~/QC_session
-gunzip -c /netscratch/common/MPIPZ_SPP_workshop/RNA-Seq/RNA-Seq_smallraw_data/Col0_s_rep1_small.fq.gz > reads.fastq
+gunzip -c /netscratch/common/MPIPZ_SPP_workshop/RNA-Seq/RNA-Seq_smallraw_data/Col0_p_rep2_small_R1.fq.gz > reads.fastq
 ```

 ## 1. Fastq files